Economy of the United Kingdom: Real estate and renting activities

-Notable real estate companies in the United Kingdom include British Land, Land Securities, and The Peel Group.
+Notable real estate companies in the United Kingdom include British Land, Landsec and the Peel Group.
 The UK property market boomed for the seven years up to 2008, and in some areas property trebled in value over that period.
 The increase in property prices had a number of causes: low interest rates, credit growth, economic growth, rapid growth in buy-to-let property investment, foreign property investment in London and planning restrictions on the supply of new housing.

 In England and Wales between 1997 and 2016, average house prices increased by 259%, while earnings increased by 68%.
 An average home cost 3.6 times annual earnings in 1997 compared to 7.6 in 2016.
 Rent has nearly doubled as a share of GDP since 1985, and is now larger than the manufacturing sector.
 In 2014, rent and imputed rent – an estimate of how much home-owners would pay if they rented their home – accounted for 12.3% of GDP.

 Tourism

 With over 40 million visits in 2019, inbound tourism contributed £28.5 billion to the British economy, although just over half of that money was spent in London, which was the third most visited city in the world (21.7 million), behind second-placed Bangkok and first-placed Hong Kong.

-The UK's 10 most significant inbound tourism markets in 2019:
+The UK's 10 most significant inbound tourism markets in 2023:

 Effects of the COVID-19 pandemic

 The travel restrictions and lockdowns necessitated by the pandemic negatively affected the entire hospitality/tourism section in 2020 with a 76% reduction in "inbound tourism" to the UK that year according to VisitBritain.
 The January 2021 forecast for the year indicated an estimate that visits from other nations would be up "21% on 2020 but only 29% of the 2019 level".
 Some increase was expected during 2021, slowly at first; the tourism authority concluded that the number of visits was not expected to come "even close to normal levels".

 The same VisitBritain report also discussed the effects of the pandemic on domestic travel within the UK in 2020, citing a significant reduction in spending, for an estimated decline of 62% over the previous year.
 As of January 2021, the forecast for the year suggested that spending would increase by 79% over the previous year and that "the value of spending will be back to 84% of 2019 levels" by the end of 2021.

 Some of the "COVID-19 restrictions" on domestic travel were to be loosened on 12 April 2021 and the UK planned to begin relaxing some restrictions on travel from other nations in mid May.
 The latter plan became less certain as of 8 April 2021 when sources in the European Union stated on that a "third wave of the pandemic [was sweeping] the continent"; the B117 variant was of particular concern.
 Two days earlier, PM Boris Johnson had made it clear that "We don't want to see the virus being reimported into this country from abroad".
+All travel restrictions ended on 18 March 2022.